-Carolyn Bertozzi is also a professor in the Department of Chemistry and holds the Anne T. and Robert M. Bass Professorship in the School of Humanities and Sciences at Stanford University, where she is a member of Stanford's ChEM-H (Chemistry, Engineering & Medicine for Human Health) institute.
+Carolyn Bertozzi also holds the Anne T. and Robert M. Bass Professorship in the School of Humanities and Sciences at Stanford University and, by courtesy, is a professor of chemical & systems biology and radiology.

-In the human body, cells regularly "talk" to each other.
-This cellular chatter relies on carbohydrates—sugar molecules that dot the surface of every cell in the body, allowing cells to sense and respond to their surroundings.
-Carolyn Bertozzi is exploring ways to reengineer cell surfaces with the goal of controlling cells' social interactions.
-Ultimately, her work may allow investigators to target cancer cells for diagnosis and treatment or to design cells to join artificial materials that are used in medical implants.
+Carolyn Bertozzi is exploring ways to reengineer cell surfaces with the goal of controlling the cells’ interactions.
+Ultimately, her work may allow investigators to target cancer cells for diagnosis and treatment, for example, or to detect pathogenic bacteria in biological fluid samples.

-At the core of her research is an understanding of glycosylation – the normal process in cells by which sugars are added to proteins or other molecules.
-For some 20 years, scientists have known that changes in glycosylation are associated with cancer, inflammation, bacterial infection, and other illnesses.
-Bertozzi reasoned that if she could develop a way to monitor glycosylation and measure it quickly, simply, and non-invasively, the results would deepen researchers’ understanding of how cell surface sugars contribute to both health and illness and would open avenues for diagnosing and treating disease.
+Today, Bertozzi’s research is centered on glycosylation – the normal cellular process by which sugars are added to proteins or other molecules.
+For more than 20 years, scientists have known that changes in glycosylation are associated with cancer, inflammation, bacterial infection, and other illnesses.
+Bertozzi reasoned that if she could develop a way to monitor glycosylation and measure it quickly, simply, and noninvasively, the results would deepen researchers’ understanding of how cell surface sugars contribute to both health and illness and could open avenues for diagnosing and treating disease.

-Bertozzi's work suggests that this technique could potentially be used to attach tracers to diseased cells, allowing doctors to pinpoint their location in the body and perhaps even target therapy.
-In addition to the diagnosis and treatment of disease, the techniques developed by Bertozzi also are being used in her laboratory to construct biocompatible materials, such as artificial bone and cartilage, with applications in medicine and in materials science.
+The team’s work suggests that this technique could potentially be used to attach tracers to diseased cells in patients, allowing doctors to pinpoint location of the cells in the body and perhaps even target therapy.
+The techniques developed by Bertozzi also are being used in the biopharmaceutical industry to generate engineered protein drugs including antibody-drug conjugates.

-Bertozzi’s enthusiasm for her research and her talent for communicating science in the classroom has been recognized by Berkeley administrators with teaching awards.
-She likens teaching to telling a story, and her goal for each lecture is to tell a memorable story.
-For example, in the class she teaches most frequently, an introductory chemistry course for non-chemistry majors, her philosophy is to “recapture in each lecture the thrill I felt when it was revealed to me that molecules are as diverse as human beings," she explained.
+Bertozzi’s enthusiasm for her research and her talent for communicating science in the classroom has been recognized with multiple teaching awards.
+She likens teaching to telling a story, and her goal for each lecture is to tell a memorable anecdote.
+For example, in the class she teaches most frequently, an introductory chemistry course for nonchemistry majors, she explains that her philosophy is to “recapture in each lecture the thrill I felt when it was revealed to me that molecules are as diverse as human beings.”